Psalm 74 – Asking God to Remember His Destroyed Sanctuary

 This Mount Zion where You have dwelt.

 a.
-O God, why have You cast us off forever: Asaph lived and served during the reigns of David and Solomon, which were generally times of security and blessing for Israel.
-Yet even within those generally good times there were occasions of difficulty in the face of Israel’s enemies.
+O God, why have You cast us off forever?
+Asaph lived and served during the reigns of David and Solomon, which were generally times of security and blessing for Israel.
+Yet even within those generally good times, there were occasions of difficulty in the face of Israel’s enemies.
 Asaph wrote during such a season, or possibly with such a difficult time in mind.
-He wrote of the terrible sense that God has cast us off forever and is no longer for us.
+He wrote of the terrible sense that God had cast us off forever and is no longer for us.

 b.
-Why does Your anger smoke against the sheep of Your pasture: It wasn’t just as if Asaph felt that God had stopped caring for Israel (cast us off).
-Added to that was the sense that God was angry against them, and in some sense working against them.
+Why does Your anger smoke against the sheep of Your pasture?
+It wasn’t just that Asaph felt that God had stopped caring for Israel (cast us off).
+Added to that was the sense that God was angry at them, and in some sense working against them.

 i.
 “This is a fierce complaint, bordering just possibly on impropriety as an address to God.
 When we complain it is more often the case that we just complain, either to ourselves or to other people.
 It is better to complain to God.”
 (Boice)

 c.
 Remember Your congregation: From such despair Asaph asked God to change His apparent attitude toward Israel.
 It seems clear that Asaph understood that God’s indifference and anger was more in appearance than in fact; otherwise, the following appeals would be of no use.

 · Asaph asked God to remember that Israel belonged to Him, and was His congregation.